 According to the National Floor Safety Institute, more than one million people go to the emergency room each year due to slip and fall incidents.

-We also know that property owners should regularly inspect and maintain their premises to ensure everything is in working order.
+Property owners should regularly inspect and maintain their premises to ensure everything is in working order.
 This includes all of the following that can cause injuries to patrons:

-We also want to note that parking lots must also be tended to.
+Parking lots must also be tended to.
 In many cases, store owners are not responsible for parking lot upkeep and maintenance, but this does not mean a property owner can neglect this area.
 Falls in a parking lot can cause major injuries, especially for the elderly.

 Adequate security and lighting should also be provided both inside and outside of an establishment.

 Yes, even private residence owners have a duty to ensure their guests are safe.
 If there are any hazards, they should be fixed or guests should be warned about the danger.
 Pools should always be kept secured and cordoned off, especially from children who could potentially wander too closely.